hburne11/Burnell_Kang_Kim_FIP/README.md

 This is an IDP Winter 2022 NGO Campaign Final Integrated Project created by Hayden Burnell, Yan Kang, and Yeonju Kim

+## Usage
+### Live site
+Find Netify live site [here](https://apopongocampaign.netlify.app/)

+### Local server
+Dowonload this project or `git clone` to your server directory.
+To open the project on your local environment, you should install and run WAMP/MAMP.
+Import database file db_apopo_fip.sql to your phpMyAdmin, change the database credentials in APOPO-BACK/config.js according to your system.
+To set up npm package, use command `npm install` in *both* APOPO-BACK and apopo-front folder.
+* Back end server: `cd` to APOPO-BACK, run command `npm run start` or `node app` in your terminal, then the back end will run at localhost:3000 .
+* Front end server: `cd` to apopo-front, run command `npm run serve` or `vue-cli-service serve` in your terminal, then open browser and go to localhost:8080 and you will see the app page.

 ## Roles

 * [Hayden Burnell](https://github.com/hburne11) - Front-end dev & motion designer